stepansnigirev/workshop_advbitcoin/developer-participants-notes.md

                         break;
 ```

-## A bit better UX: Coinselection as an extended feature and warning the user if not selected enough
+## Hide UI (extended functionality) with javascript
 * Let's do a toggling of the feature and unexpand by default
-* let's use vue.js at the bottom of the page:
+* let's use vue.js at the bottom of the page (to be fixed!
+Maybe in main-template?!):
 ```
 <script src="https://cdn.jsdelivr.net/npm/vue/dist/vue.js"></script>
 ```